KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 # Motivation
 [motivation]: #motivation

-Structure literal initialisation has two issues: privacy and boilerplate.

-Rust allows you to create an instance of a structure using a literal syntax.
-This requires that all fields in the structure are assigned a value, and can't be used with innaccessible private fields.
-It can also be inconvenient for large structures whose fields usually receive the same values.
+Rust allows you to create an instance of a `struct` using a literal syntax.
+This requires that all fields in the `struct` are assigned a value, so it can be inconvenient for large `struct`s whose fields usually receive the same values.
+Literals also can't be used to initialise `struct`s with innaccessible private fields.
+Functional record updates can reduce noise when a `struct` derives `Default`, but are also invalid when the `struct` has private fields.

-With the functional record updates, values for missing fields can be taken from another structure.
-However, this still requires an already initialised structure as part of the functional record update.
-It also isn't valid if the structure has innaccessible private fields.

 To work around these shortcomings, users can create constructor functions or more elaborate builders.
 The problem with a constructor is that you need one for each combination of fields a caller can supply.
 Builders enable more advanced initialisation, but need additional boilerplate.

-This RFC proposes a solution to improve structure literal ergonomics so they can be used in situations that would normally require a constructor function or builder.
+This RFC proposes a solution to improve `struct` literal ergonomics so they can be used for `struct`s with private fields and to reduce initialisation boilerplate for simple scenarios.
 This is achieved by letting callers omit fields from initialisation when a default is specified for that field.
-This syntax also allows allows fields to be added to structures in a backwards compatible way, by providing defaults for new fields.
-Field defaults allow a caller to initialise a structure with default values without needing builders or a constructor function:
+This syntax also allows allows fields to be added to `struct`s in a backwards compatible way, by providing defaults for new fields.

+Field defaults allow a caller to initialise a `struct` with default values without needing builders or a constructor function:

 ```rust
 struct Foo {